Holomorphic curves in exploded manifolds: Compactness: Compactness

 \

 Use the notation $C^i_m$ to indicate connected components of $\ex C^i-\bigcup_k \ex A^i_{\frac {8R}{10}, k}$.
-We can choose a subsequence so that\begin{itemize}\item the number of such components is the same for each $\ex C^i$,\item $C^i_m$ has topology that is independent of $i$,\item and choosing diffeomorphisms identifying them, $C^i_m$ converges as $i\rightarrow \infty$ to some $C_m$ in the sense that the metric from Proposition \ref{decomposition proposition} and the complex structure converges to one on $C_m$. \end{itemize}
+If there are no $C^{i}_{m}$, then $\ex C^{i}$ is isomorphic to $\ex T$.
+The proof of Theorem \ref{completeness theorem} is trivial if there exists a subsequence of curves with domains equal to $\ex T$, so we shall assume that $\ex C^{i}-\bigcup_{k}\ex A^i_{\frac {8R}{10}, k}$ has at least one component.
+We can choose a subsequence so that\begin{itemize}\item the number of such components is the same for each $\ex C^i$,\item $C^i_m$ has topology that is independent of $i$, \item the combinatorics of which boundaries of $C^{i}_{m}$ are connected by annuli is independent of $i$ \item and there are diffeomorphisms identifying $C^i_m$ for different $i$ so that the sequence of components $C^{i}_{m}$ converges as $i\rightarrow \infty$ to some $C_m$ in the sense that the metric from Proposition \ref{decomposition proposition} and the complex structure converges to one on $C_m$.
+That this may be achieved follows from the bounded geometry from items \ref{proposition derivative bound} and \ref{conformal bound} of Proposition \ref{decomposition proposition}. \end{itemize}